 The cars are usually less expensive.
 Many people prefer to make payments on a weekly basis.
-Car payments are made face to face so you know your agent personally and they know you personally.
-Many of the dealers offering guaranteed auto financing don't bother with a credit check before selling you a car.
+Car payments are made face to face, so you know your agent personally and they know you personally.
+And many of the dealers offering guaranteed auto financing don't bother with a credit check before selling you a car.

 Bad Credit Auto Loans from Franchise DealersBad credit auto loans

 ,sometimes called second chance car loans or credit repair car loans, are usually available only thru a franchised new car dealer.
 The car that you are financing can be either a new car or a newer used car.
 Although the dealer sells you the car, the finance contract is sold to a lender.
 There is normally a down payment plus a fixed number of loan payments.
 The loan payments are made to the lender once a month, either by mail or by electronic debit from your bank account.